mr1marwan/Markoub.ma-assignement/README.md

 A full-stack job posting and application platform built with TanStack Start, TypeScript, and PostgreSQL.

+## 🚀 Live Demo

+**View the deployed application:** [https://markoub-ma-assignement.vercel.app/](https://markoub-ma-assignement.vercel.app/)

+The live version is deployed on Vercel with a Neon PostgreSQL database.

 ## Tech Stack

 - **Frontend**: React with TanStack Start, TypeScript, Tailwind CSS